 - Personal medications

-- Sleeping tent, sleeping bag, and mattress (optional)
+- Optional: A sleeping tent, sleeping bag, and mattress

-International and Pakistani tourists wishing to do Rush Lake must seek the services of a licensed tour operator who can provide the necessary staff, food, equipment, tour guide, and support during unforeseen emergency services.
+For both international and Pakistani tourists embarking on the Rush Lake trek, it’s advisable to enlist the services of a licensed tour operator.
+These professionals can provide the necessary support.
+Services include the staff, food, equipment, tour guides, and emergency services, ensuring a safe and enjoyable journey.